Pokémon Emerald: Setting and story

 The setting and story remain largely the same as Ruby and Sapphire.
 Players can choose between either a boy or girl, both of whom have been given new outfits with a green color scheme, and one of three Pokémon before they proceed from their hometown into the rest of the game's world.

 Players are tasked with filling their Pokédex by catching different Pokémon species and evolving them.
-They are also tasked to complete eight gym challenges and defeat the Elite Four and its Champion by battling their Pokémon.
+They are also tasked to complete eight gym challenges and defeat the Elite Four and the Pokémon League Champion by battling their Pokémon.
 Along the way, they make two rivals: May or Brendan, the child of the Pokémon Professor Birch, and Wally, a timid child from Petalburg who the player assists in catching his first Pokémon, a Ralts.
-They also encounter Wallace, the Hoenn Region's Champion.
+They also encounter Wallace, the Hoenn League Champion.

 Along their journey, they face both Team Magma and Team Aqua, who originally could only be faced in Ruby and Sapphire, respectively.
 Both have a goal to change the world they believe will benefit Pokémon—Magma desiring to expand the landmass and Aqua desiring to expand the sea—and both plan to accomplish their respective goals by summoning the legendary Pokémon Groudon and Kyogre, respectively.
 Both teams make repeated efforts to alter the landscape.
 Team Magma attempts to make a volcano erupt and Team Aqua tries to steal a weather-altering Pokémon.

 Between the player's visit to the seventh and eighth gyms, both teams summon their respectively-sought legendary Pokémon with mystical orbs stolen from Mt.
 Pyre; however, the Pokémon refuse to obey either team and begin fighting, which puts the world in a constantly switching state of droughts and heavy rainfalls.
 The player climbs a tower in order to summon the legendary Pokémon Rayquaza, who quells the other two Pokémon's rage.

-After the player defeats the Elite Four, they are able to encounter two Pokémon flying across Hoenn, Latias and Latios, and can access an area called the Battle Frontier, which adds several new challenges for the player.
-The player gains access to a battle with former champion Steven Stone in Meteor Falls, who uses a powered-up version of his team in Ruby and Sapphire.
+After the player defeats the Elite Four and Wallace to becoming the new Hoenn League Champion, they are able to encounter two Pokémon flying across Hoenn, Latias and Latios, and can access an area called the Battle Frontier, which adds several new challenges for the player.
+The player gains access to a battle with former Hoenn League Champion Steven Stone in Meteor Falls, who uses a powered-up version of his team in Ruby and Sapphire.
 The player is now able to catch Kyogre and Groudon, which can be tracked by talking to the scientist in the Weather Institute.